stevemclaugh/preservation-torrent/README.md

 - Instead, assign datasets to torrent bundles in roughly chronological order.

-### Metadata for all datasets, along with torrent files and checksums, should be available from a trusted source.
+### Metadata for all datasets, along with torrent files and checksums, should be available from a trusted organization.

 ### It isn't necessary to include extensive human-readable metadata in each torrent.